spring-cloud/spring-cloud-dataflow/README.md

 ## Components

-**Architecture**: The Data Flow Server is a Spring Boot application that provides RESTful API and REST clients (Shell, Dashboard, Java DSL).
+**Architecture**: The Spring Cloud Data Flow Server is a Spring Boot application that provides RESTful API and REST clients (Shell, Dashboard, Java DSL).
-A single Data Flow Server installation can support deploying streams and tasks to Local, Cloud Foundry, and Kubernetes.
+A single Spring Cloud Data Flow installation can support orchestrating the deployment of streams and tasks to Local, Cloud Foundry, and Kubernetes.

 Familiarize yourself with the Spring Cloud Data Flow [architecture](https://dataflow.spring.io/docs/concepts/architecture/) and [feature capabilities](https://dataflow.spring.io/features/).